Malo MONIN

 Eight-week internship within the Cambium team, supervized by Florian Angeletti: Higher-Level Error Messages for OCaml Modules.

 During this internship, we explored a way to improve OCaml module error messages by detecting spelling mistakes efficiently using an ingenious combination of algorithms and data structures.
-An implementation of this work in a fork of the OCaml compiler has been done, and will soon be proposed as a pull request on the main compiler branch.
+This work was submitted as a pull request to the OCaml compiler and should be included in the next compiler version.

 L3 SIF (2023–2024).